accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/environnement.md

-Some of the tests in the framework for evaluating the accessibility of documents in PDF format are carried out using a dedicated test tool and the assistive technologies made available on the platforms.
+Some of the tests in the PDF accessibility assessment framework are carried out using a dedicated test tool and the assistive technologies made available on the platforms.

 ### Test environment